divideby0/elon/docs/Termination-behavior.md

 As an example, for a given app, assume that μ=5.
 On each day, the probability of a termination is 1/5.

-Note that if ɛ>1, Chaos Monkey termination behavior is no longer a geometric distribution:
+Note that if ɛ>1, Elon termination behavior is no longer a geometric distribution:

     P(X=n) = (1-p)^(n-1) × p,  n>=ɛ

 In particular, as ɛ grows larger, E[X]-μ gets larger.
 We don't apply a correction for this, because the additional complexity in the math isn't worth having E[X] exactly equal μ.

 Also note that if μ=1, then p=1, which guarantees a termination each day.

 [1]: https://en.wikipedia.org/wiki/Geometric_distribution